IHTSDO/health-data-analytics/generator/README.md

 ### Demographic:
 - All patients are over the age of 30 and under the age of 85.
 - Male/Female split is 50/50.

+### Longitudinal Data Set
+This data set can be generated using the `--longitudinal` option.
+Data is generated for the years 2000-2020 with patient counts for the following disorders:
+- Asthma
+- Dementia
+- COPD
+- Osteoporosis
+- Diabetes Type 1
+- Diabetes Type 2

+If the longitudinal option is not used then all the following scenarios will be used instead.

 ### Rheumatoid Arthritis, COPD
 - 12% of patients have COPD